Dive Into These 13 NJ Swimming Holes This Summer

 Since 1928, the Quarry Swim Club has been a hidden gem of Hopewell.
 The swimming hole is 55 feet deep and contains three anchored floats that you can swim to and relax on and diving boards so you can splash away.
 Since there aren’t any shallow areas, swimmers under the age of 13 must take a swim test.
 Outside of the lake are picnic tables and grills, a volleyball court, and another pool ranging one and a half to five feet deep for those who do not want to swim in the lake.

-The quarry is planned to open on June 25.
-Check their website for updates.
+The quarry is open from June 19 until September 2.
+Check their website for the daily hours

 9. Rock Lodge, Hardyston Township